-You should read and understand all the loan terms, including the interest rate and fees, before agreeing to the transaction.
+You should read and understand all the loan terms, including the interest rate and fees, before agreeing to accept the money.
 You’re under no obligation to accept the loan offer.

 If you decide to accept a loan offer, you’ll need to complete the loan paperwork and e-sign the agreement.
 You should receive your loan proceeds as a cash deposit to your bank account within one to two business days.
-Typically, the lender will debit your account monthly to collect the loan payments.
+The lender may automatically debit your bank account to collect the loan payments.

 Generally, these loans are repaid in three to 72 monthly fixed installments.
-You can prepay the loan without penalty.
-There is no charge to use the lender-matching service.
+You can usually repay the loan without penalty.
+There is no charge to use a loan network.

 Bad credit personal loans are the focus of this content.
 These are often called signature loans because you just need to sign your name to the loan agreement form to complete the transaction.
-You don’t have to provide any collateral to secure this kind of loan, although many lenders will accept collateral if you would otherwise not qualify.
+They are unsecured loans, which means you don’t have to provide any collateral to secure this kind of loan, although many lenders will accept collateral if you would otherwise not qualify.